Graduate Department of

-In general, there are two major roles in the fields of art education, art therapy, and arts administration for which advanced graduate studies have relevance.
-The first role is that of practitioner in which the art professional concentrates on teaching, supervision, or administration.
-The second role is one in which it is the task of the art professional to produce historical, philosophical, or scientific theory applicable to art education, art therapy, and arts administration.
+In general, there are two major roles in the fields of art education, art therapy, museum education and visitor-centered curation, and arts administration for which advanced graduate studies have relevance.
+The first role is that of a practitioner in which the art professional concentrates on teaching, supervision, clinical, or administrative practice.
+The second role is one in which it is the task of the art professional to produce historical, philosophical, or scientific theories applicable to art education, art therapy, museum education, and arts administration.

 The doctoral program may lead to either the Doctor of Philosophy (PhD) or Doctor of Education (EdD) degree.
 Many of the recipients of the doctoral degree are now teaching on the faculties of colleges and universities throughout the United States as well as internationally, or are administering arts programs in educational or arts institutions and agencies.

-The three major area specialties in which the program is divided anticipate the spectrum of scholarship in this expanding field.
-The student may choose a concentration from one of the following areas of inquiry: art education, art therapy, or arts administration.
+The four major area specialties in which the program is divided anticipate the spectrum of scholarship in this expanding field.
+The degrees are classified under four different majors; Art Education, Art Therapy, Arts Administration, or Museum Education and Visitor-Centered Curation.

 Diagnostic Examination.
 The applicant must meet University requirements for admission and pass a departmentally administered diagnostic examination.